-Pores look larger and more noticeably when they’re clogged with dirt and oil.
-The grit and grime can actually stretch them out.
-Use a cleanser that contains between 0.5 and 2 percent salicylic acid, and leave on for a minute to let the active ingredients get to work before washing it off.
+Pores look larger and more noticeable when they’re clogged with dirt or oil.
+Use a cleanser that contains between 0.5 and 2 percent salicylic acid and leave on your skin for a minute to let active ingredients work before washing it off.
 Some other ingredients that work well to keep pores clean of debris and dirt are glycolic acid and lactic acid.

 One of the most important things you can do if you have large pores is to make sure dead skin cells and debris get sloughed away regularly.
 The answer to this is exfoliation.
 Consider using a Clarisonic Cleansing Brush to deep clean areas where pores are more noticeable, like around your nose and chin.
 If you’d prefer to use a normal facial exfoliator, try one like the Kiehl’s Pineapple Papaya Facial Scrub.

 No matter your exfoliating method, be sure not to exfoliate more than two to three times a week so you don’t aggravate your skin and potentially enlarge pores even more — the opposite of what we’re going for here.